TITOFUNMI/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. Copy HTML files
 Create a script that moves all the files beginning with an uppercase letter to the directory /tmp/u
-16. Create a script that deletesall files in the current working directory taht end with the character ~
+16. Create a script that deletesall files in the current working directory taht end with the character ~ Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.